 “We need something in place which is truly grassroots and community-led to act as a conduit to ensure people are aware of both their basic rights and of relevant support services they can access free of charge in their localities”

 It is on this basis that Red Alert HELP! is being established in Birmingham.
 A group of people have joined forces to develop the concept with both personal experience of custody matters, and extensive experience within the voluntary & community sector.

-Founder Tippa Naphtali, has over 30 years experience of working with voluntary & community organisations, as well as working within statutory agencies.
+Founder Tippa Naphtali, has almost 40+ years experience of working with voluntary & community organisations, as well as working within statutory agencies.
 The majority of his work has been in marginalised and BME communities from inner city areas.

 Prior to returning to Birmingham in 2005, Tippa had strategic responsibility for a collection of healthy living programmes including sports and arts development, charity shops, healthy eating projects, youth and advice services in East London.